 c.
-Have students repeat this same series of questions and answers, taking turns asking the questions and giving the answers.
+Have pairs of students take turns repeating this same series of questions and answers, taking turns asking the questions and giving the answers.
+When you write their dialogues on the board, call their attention to the quotation marks, the question marks and the periods so that they become familiar with these forms of punctuation.